 Group management is accomplished through the command line (Terminal) or by adding third-party applications (the latter is beyond the scope of this manual).
-You will find more information in the subsection "Using the command line" below.
+You will find more information in the section below titled "Using the command line".

 Adding a group To add a group, type sudo addgroup groupname and press Enter, replacing groupname with the name of the group you wish to add.
+For example, sudo addgroup ubuntuusers will add the group ubuntuusers to the list of groups.

-Modifying a group To alter the users in an existing group, type sudo adduser username groupname (adding a user) or sudo deluser username groupname (removing a user) and press Enter, replacing username and groupname with the user and group name with which you're working.
+Modifying a group To alter the users in an existing group, type sudo adduser username groupname to add a user, or sudo deluser username groupname and press Enter to remove a user replacing username and groupname in these commands with the actual user and group name with which you're working.